We all know how vital testosterone is for establishing masculinity and preserving health in the short term.

-However, it is becoming clearer that experiencing issues with Testosterone Levels and Fertility earlier in life can impact one's health later in life.
+However, it is becoming more apparent that experiencing issues with testosterone levels and fertility earlier in life can impact one's health later in life.

-In a study produced by the academic publication Fertility and Sterility, evidence has been produced that shows that men that have issues with conception and sexual health earlier in life are more prone to a variety of health issues later in life.
+In a study produced by the academic publication Fertility and Sterility, evidence has been provided that shows that men that have issues with conception and sexual health earlier in life are more prone to a variety of health issues later in life.

 - All patients were between the ages of thirty and fifty.

 - All patients went to a fertility clinic.